Frequently Asked Questions

 Once approved by Student Services to return from a medical leave, documentation of the approval is forwarded to the Registrar's Office.
 The Registrar's Office assigns a registration PIN, and contacts the student and the academic adviser.
-The student may then confer with the adviser, obtain the PIN and register for classes with the continuing students.
+The student must then confer with the adviser, obtain the PIN and register for classes with the continuing students.
 Generally you will not receive your SOLAR PIN from your adviser until you are approved to return.
 (If you do receive your PIN, you will receive a message noting that you are ineligible to register if you try to do so early).
 This may result in your registering for classes after the usual enrollment period so it is possible that classes you are interested in may fill before you are approved to return from your medical leave of absence.
 While there is no guarantee that you will be able to enroll in all of your preferred classes, adhering to the eight-week deadline will improve your chances of enrolling in those classes.
 The sooner the student applies to return, the sooner the process can begin.
-The deadline to apply to return is on 6/30 for returning Fall semester and 11/30 for returning Spring semester.
+The deadline to apply to return is 6/30 for returning Fall semester and 11/30 for returning Spring semester.
 Please note: As is the case for registration at any semester, you may not be able to register if your accounts are not in order.
 Please contact the Registrar's office or the Business Office for more information.

 How do I register for classes when I am returning from medical leave?